🕵 The Cache Hit Paradox

 PROFILING EVIDENCE → CODE ANALYSIS:

-The profiler data directly reveals the memory access efficiency!
+The profiler data directly reveals how much work each kernel issues!

 Evidence-to-Code Connection: